ianchak/stati/docs-site/site/getting-started/project-structure.md

 - **`layout.eta`** - Default layout template
 - **`blog/layout.eta`** - Section-specific layout (inherits from parent)

+You can also use page specific layouts if you want, by referring to the layouts name in the front matter of your page.
+For example: `layout: home`

 ### Content Files

 - **`.md` files** - Markdown content with front matter